 Is the black stuff coming out of my vents mold?

-It is evidence of mold contamination, as well as other microbiological contamination including mildew, bacteria and viruses.
-Dead mold spores turn black (the live mold is mostly green, white, orange or red) and eventually show themselves on the grills, the ceiling, and any close fan blade tops.
-This material has a greasy texture, differentiating itself from dust which usually is light and "fluffy", and is white or light gray in color.
-If you see or smell mold, or if any occupants of the building suffers from mold related symptoms, have your ducts sanitized as soon as possible.
+It is evidence of mold contamination as well as other microbiological contamination including bacteria and viruses.
+Dead mold spores turn black (the live mold is mostly green, white, orange or red) and eventually show themselves on the grills, the ceiling, and any close fan blades.
+This material has a greasy texture, differentiating itself from dust which is light and "fluffy", and white or light gray in color.
+If you see this black residue, smell a "musty" odor, or if any occupants of the building suffers from mold related symptoms, have your ducts sanitized as soon as possible.

 Can duct contamination really make me sick?